savolai/Merge-Qt-TS-files/README.md

 # Merge Qt .ts files

 Note: There's a newer project with a more versatile UI for this at the following address.
-It was originally based on this project.
+It was originally based on this project, then apparently rewritten.
 I haven't tested it though. https://github.com/aschet/linguistmerge

 ![Screenshot: This app allows you to combine multiple Qt .ts files into one](https://raw.githubusercontent.com/savolai/Merge-Qt-TS-files/master/screenshot.png)